‘Nature-based solutions key to sustainable urban development’: new report series

 ‘I am proud that Makassar is considered a global pilot city of these technologies,’ Mayor Pomanto said.

-‘Off the back of Batua’s success, we are excited to make Makassar a more liveable city by rolling out this approach across RISE’s next six sites in the city’.
+‘Off the back of Batua’s success, we are excited to make Makassar a more liveable city by rolling out this approach across RISE’s next group of sites in the city’.

 Makassar Mayor Mohammad Ramdhan "Danny" Pomanto launched construction